Skip to main content

 Review: The Tree of Life, Fire in Babylon, The Bang Bang Club, Jane Eyre, Steam of Life, The Change-Up

-By Cinema and Reviews
+By Cinema, Reviews

-The Tree of Life posterIt’s the fifth anniversary of my first column for this paper – my, how time flies.
+It’s the fifth anniversary of my first column for this paper – my, how time flies.
 Five years of searching – usually in vain – for some transcendence among the many flickering images in dozens of darkened rooms.
 And then, as if by magic, transcendence appears.

 It has taken a few weeks – and a second viewing – to properly process Terrence Malick’s The Tree of Life.
-Often baffling, frustrating, unhelpful, yet emotional and evocative in ways I couldn’t put my finger on, I wrestled with it throughout the two and a half hour running time – searching for answers and meaning among the beautiful images, floating, soaring camerwork and weird diversions into cosmology and vulcanology.
+Often baffling, frustrating, unhelpful, yet emotional and evocative in ways I couldn’t put my finger on, I wrestled with it throughout the two and a half hour running time – searching for answers and meaning among the beautiful images, floating, soaring camerawork and weird diversions into cosmology and vulcanology.

 Read More